Mezzanine The Fine Wine Specialist

 Reduced 'tip-out', Negated Loss

 Ever notice how frustrating it is when you need to crack a whole new bottle of wine to serve a single 150ml glass toward the end of service.
 Especially when it’s a slower moving varietal, like say, Cabernet Sauvignon, that most likely won’t snag a re-order before the lights shut off (sorry Cabernet, we still love you and know you’re making a comeback).
-Even worse, on a Sunday night when the venue might be closed for a couple of days before re-opening on Wednesday.
+Even worse, on a Sunday night when the venue might be closed for a couple of days before re-opening on, say, Wednesday.

-Without a means of preservation, you know full well that the rest of that bottle is likely destined to either be tipped down the drain (worst case), transformed into a jus (best case) or taken home with a tired, thirsty staff member - either way eliminating any opportunity for profit, and actually resulting in a small loss if the price of a glass is set at less than the LUC of the bottle (typically the case).
+Without a means of preservation, you know full well that the rest of that bottle is likely destined to either be tipped down the drain (worst case), transformed into a jus (best case) or taken home with a tired, thirsty staff member - either way eliminating any opportunity for profit, and actually resulting in a small loss if the price of a glass is set at less than the LUC of the bottle (which is typically the case).

 If only there was a solution…?